-- ✓ Use of socially speaking and Talkabout resources for pupils in KS2 - Opportunities to develop communication skills in school productions and class performances. - The use of visual prompts such as visual timetables and traffic light cards. - ✓ The use of alternative ways of recording learning for example use of IPad's, photos, talking tins, adult scribes. - ✓ Good practice in teaching, for example the use of clear unambiguous language consistent across the academy asking children to repeat back instructions, task management boards, regard systems and promoting a growth mind-set approach. - ✓ School Council with the opportunity for everyone to run for election. - ✓ Clubs including: football, athletics, - ✓ Staff from the Autism Spectrum team visit school to observe pupils and meet with parents to help support the pupil at home.
+- ✓ Use of socially speaking and Talkabout resources for pupils in KS2 - Opportunities to develop communication skills in school productions and class performances. - ✓ The use of visual prompts such as visual timetables and traffic light cards. - ✓ The use of alternative ways of recording learning for example use of IPad's, photos, talking tins, adult scribes. - ✓ Good practice in teaching, for example the use of clear unambiguous language consistent across the academy asking children to repeat back instructions, task management boards, regard systems and promoting a growth mind-set approach. - School Council with the opportunity for everyone to run for election. - Clubs including: football, athletics, table cricket, cricket, multi skills and hockey. - ✓ Staff from the Autism Spectrum team visit school to observe pupils and meet with parents to help support the pupil at home.